sachin1092/Battery-Notification/README.md

 Battery Script
 --------------

-Sends notification to phone on specific battery levels.
+Sends notification from system to phone on specific battery levels.